Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/README.md

 ### Install the package

-Install the Azure Time Series client Insights for .NET with NuGet:
+Install the Azure Time Series client Insights library for .NET with NuGet:

 ```PowerShell
 Install-Package Azure.IoT.TimeSeriesInsights